lockedatapublished/itsalocke/content/oss/packages.md

 A handy package for people doing logistic regressions, especially if you work in financial sectors.

 <a class="btn btn-primary" href="//itsalocke.com/optiRum" role="button">More</a>

+# namer
+A sweet package to save you stress íµ“ from the hassle of unnamed chunks in R Markdown!
+This will name all your chunks so you can quickly debug in future.

+<a class="btn btn-primary" href="//itsalocke.com/namer" role="button">More</a>